-Royal Porthcawl is set to welcome the world’s best players as they compete for one of golf's biggest prizes – the AIG Women's Open.
+Royal Lytham & St Annes will welcome the world’s best players this summer as they compete for one of golf's biggest prizes – the AIG Women's Open.

-A high number of spectators are expected to attend throughout the week, so we advise you to plan your journey in advance.
+Once again, a huge number of spectators are expected to attend the Championship, so we advise you to plan your journey carefully.
 To avoid road traffic congestion and to be kind to the environment please consider the use of public transport or car share with your friends.

 There are two apps in use at the AIG Women’s Open.
 The AIG Women's Open app and the AIG WO Tickets app.